Skip to content

 VISUELL Szenografie: Wissenschaftsausstellung: Nahaufnahme einer Beschriftung „Wie Chemiker*innen arbeiten“ in dunkelblauer Schrift auf weißem Hintergrund in der Wissenschaftsausstellung „Was kann Katalyse?“.

-“The collaboration with VISUELL was excellent throughout the entire course of the project.
-The project team contributed with impressive creativity and flexibility, making a decisive contribution to the success of the exhibition.
-We would be very pleased to realise further projects together with VISUELL in the future.”
+“Our collaboration with VISUELL was excellent throughout the entire project.
+The project team demonstrated impressive creativity and flexibility, thereby making a decisive contribution to the success of the exhibition.
+We would be delighted to work with VISUELL on further projects in the future.”

 Yasemin Polikar